sel8888/harmonic-shape-transform-2026-koncept/README.md

 6. Contact

 For commercial licensing, research collaboration, or inquiries regarding permitted use, please contact the author directly.
+The author reserves all rights to pursue patent protection.

 Commercial licensing available upon request.
 Contact the author for closed‑source or commercial use.